metamuffin/keks-meet/readme.md

 - Pin js by bookmarking data:text/html loader page
 - convert protocol enums to `A | B | C`
 - add "contributing" stuff to readme
+- download files in a streaming manner.
+  - workaround using service worker

 ## Protocol